renanr0cha/rent-a-teacher/README.md

 ## from Next Level Week #2 - Rocketseat

-Study Project from Rocketseat's Next Level Week #2, with modifications and improvements made from further studies and organization recomendation.
+Study Project from Rocketseat's Next Level Week #2, with modifications and improvements made from further studies and Rocketseat's roadmap.